 It is of course also possible to simulate the continuous time process.
 Start the process at time 0 with both engines of the ferry functioning.
 Then you should use that the jump times are exponentially distributed.
 If you use Matlab an exponentially distributed variable can be generated using the command exprnd, where you specify the mean of the variable (which is inversely proportional to the intensity).
 Then you use the exponential distribution to determine how long you remain in a state.
 You can use several exponential distributions, or one exponential distribution and a uniform probability generated using the command rand, to determine how long you remain in a state and which will be the next state.

-- 5b.
-Describe in detail how you determine the time to the next jump and where you jump. - 6b.
-Run the simulation for a time interval [0, T]. - 7b. take averages to determine estimates of the expected speed of the ferry.
+- 6b.
+Describe in detail how you determine the time to the next jump and where you jump. - 7b.
+Run the simulation for a time interval [0, T].